Trade Gold Trading

 Oil Trading Leverage Examples and Margin Examples and Examples

-Margin required : It is amount of money your oil broker requires from you to open a position.
-It is expressed in percentages.
+Margin required : It's amount of money your broker requires from you to open a position.
+It is expressed in percents.

 Used margin : amount of money in your account that has already been used up when buying a oil contract, this contract is one that is displayed in open positions.
 As a trader you can not use this amount of money after opening a trade transaction because you have already used it and it is not available to you.

-In other words, because your oil broker has opened up a position for you using the capital you've borrowed, you must maintain this usable margin for you as a security to allow you to continue using this oil trading Leverage Example he has given you.
+In other words, because your broker has opened up a trade transaction for you using the capital you have borrowed, you must maintain this usable margin for your trading account as a security to allow you to continue using this oil trading Leverage Example he has given you.

-Free margin : amount in your trading account that you can use to open new positions.
-This is amount of money in your account that has not yet been oil Leverage Examples because you've not yet opened a trade transaction using this money – this money is also very important for you as a trader because it enables you to continue holding your open trades as explained below.
+Free margin : sum in your account that you can use to open new trades.
+This is amount of money in your account which hasn't yet been Leverage Examples because you've not yet opened a trade transaction using this money - this money is also very important for you as a trader because it enables you to continue holding your open trades as explained below.

-However, if you over use oil trading Leverage Example, this free margin will drop below a certain percent at which your oil broker will have to close all your positions automatically, leaving you with a big loss.
-The oil broker at this point closes all your position because if your positions are left open they would lose the money you've borrowed from them.
+However, if you over use oil trading Leverage Example, this free margin will drop below a certain percentage at which your broker will have to liquidate all of your trades automatically, leaving you with a big loss.
+The broker at this point closes all your position because if your trades were to be left open they would lose the money that you have borrowed from them.

-Difference Between Oil Leverage Examples Set by the Broker and Used Oil Trading Leverage Example
+Difference Between Leverage Examples Set by the Broker and Used Oil Trading Leverage Example

 Example: